One Unit Scheme: History

 (The reasons given to the Assembly for adopting the One Unit Scheme by Iskander Mirza in September 1955.)

 After the 1954 general election, the four provinces and Tribal Areas were merged in the western wing.
 The province was composed of twelve divisions and the provincial capital was established at Lahore.
-The province of East Bengal (including Sylhet and the Hill Tracts) was renamed East Pakistan with the provincial capital at Dacca.
-The federal government moved the country's capital in the beginning of the year 1959 from Karachi to Rawalpindi (serving as provisional capital until the town planning of Islamabad was carried out and completed).
+The province of East Bengal (including Sylhet and the Chittagong Hill Tracts) was renamed East Pakistan with the provincial capital at Dacca.
+The federal government moved the country's capital in the beginning of the year 1959 from Karachi to the army headquarters of Rawalpindi (serving as provisional capital until the town planning of Islamabad was carried out and completed).

 West Pakistan formed a single and united political entity but with marked linguistic and ethnic distinctions.
 The One Unit policy was regarded as an administrative reform that would reduce expenditure and help eliminate ethnic and parochial prejudices.
 However, with the military coup of 1958, trouble loomed for the province when the office of Chief Minister was abolished and the President claimed executive power over West Pakistan.
 The province of West Pakistan was dissolved on 1 July 1970 by President General Yahya Khan.